-Chronicles the story of Zachary Bennett who takes the path less travelled in an effort to escape an impoverished existence and parents battling addiction.
+Chronicles the story of Zachary Bennett who takes the path less traveled in an effort to escape an impoverished existence and parents battling addiction.
 A mere child when he begins his journey, Zachary Bennett comes to age almost overnight after being pitted against the ‘medicine man’ of his nightmares.
 A final showdown in heart of Kecksgille rounds off a story rooted in subtext.

-There are a few other intervals here in Red Town Lost – some clever, others mystifying – while the syntax (at times) can be slightly awkward and comes pre-packaged with run-off sentences and juvenile metaphysics.
+There are a few other intervals here in Red Town Lost – some clever, others mystifying – while the syntax (at times) can be awkward and comes pre-packaged with run-off sentences and juvenile metaphysics.
 However, as a working whole there is a quality of strangeness that grows as the story progresses.
 If some of the plot devices are a little too deus ex machina for some readers, I suspect more light can be shed on them in John’s illuminating and candid afterward.

 Red Town Lost is available now from Necro Publications.